-- Don’t load the Facebook Statistics for your Fb Business page, only show the Follow buttons
+- Don’t load the Facebook Statistics for your FB business page, only show the Follow buttons

-- Same goes for Tripadvisor etc
+- The same goes for Tripadvisor etc

-- If you are running Ads, check what impact your suppliers code is having
+- If you are running Ads, check what impact your supplier’s code is having.

 - If you are loading external fonts and icons, see if your caching plugin can cache them!